 6. You have no desire to boogie with Sasquatch and all of your new relay friends.

 We don’t take ourselves too seriously; relays are meant to be fun and memorable.
 Sassy the Sasquatch pops up all over the course, ready to hand out hugs or to take a selfie with you.
 Our runners are friendly and are ready to have fun along the way.
 Our finish line party with live music is a great way to celebrate all of the adventures you’ve had and the great people you’ve met along the way.
 So if making new friends and laughing until your sides ache is not your idea of a good time, then we probably aren’t a good match for you.

 7. You think it’s way cooler to pay for your finisher’s beer than to get a free one.
 And free coffee?
 Pshh.

 Our amazing sponsor, Dutch Bros.
-Coffee, serves up free drinks – including Dutch Freezes, smoothies, and coffee at several major exchanges.
+Coffee, has served up free drinks – including Dutch Freezes, smoothies, and coffee at several major exchanges.
 It’s a perk we can’t get enough of.
 We are proud to be a fellow Southern Oregon company with these fantastic people!

 8. You think that being chased by giant mosquitoes is an essential part of the relay experience.

 Southern Oregon in June is a beautiful time of year.
 The days are warm; the nights are cool.
 Since our race is not at elevation, we do not have monstrous mosquitos.
 If you need to be chased by enormous insects in order to run fast, you might want to rethink your relay decision.